moktavizen/ghmd-anim-test/README.md

 # GitHub Image Test

-Tests to see which image formats are supported by GitHub Markdown.
+Tests to see which image formats are supported by GitHub Markdown for README.

+> [!NOTE]
+> This test doesn't apply for GitHub Rich Text Editor.

 ## Animated Image